Clorisyuxw/Payroll_HRIS_Integration_Project/README.md

 ---

 ## Business Scenario

-A large organisation is consolidating multiple entities into a centralised payroll platform.
+A large organisation is integrating multiple entities into a centralised PayGlobal payroll environment.

-Employee information is maintained within PeopleSoft HR, while attendance transactions are captured through TimeFiler time and attendance systems.
+Employee data originates from PeopleSoft HR, while attendance transactions are captured through TimeFiler.
+The project focuses on validating, transforming, and preparing payroll data for migration while ensuring payroll accuracy and reporting readiness.

-Before payroll processing can occur, employee records, attendance transactions, payroll calculations, and migration outputs must be validated to ensure payroll accuracy, data quality, and successful payroll system implementation.

-This project simulates the end-to-end payroll integration process, including data validation, attendance processing, payroll readiness assessment, payroll testing, payroll reporting, and PayGlobal migration preparation.

 ---